YuntianChen/EnLSTM/README.md

 Regarding the Pytorch code, it is named as “evaluate.py”.
 The model files can be directly loaded by this program and generate the corresponding models in Pytorch.

+Notes: The trained neural network model files and the “evaluate.py” are all for the cascaded EnLSTM.